moosejaw/grookey/README.md

 This kind of manipulation isn't perfect and can cause the bot to crash for specific Pokémon but it works most of the time.
 Even Gen I & II where abilities/held items didn't exist return okay.

 If the response succeeds, the bot sends a pretty version of the response data.
+But not an embed because i'm an IDIOT and didn't read the docs fully before i got to work.

 # Disclaimer
 I'm not affiliated with Smogon.